Axway/amplify-fusion-labs/api-management/README.md

 * Open the Security tab in the API configuration
 * Select API Key and add a new governance rule
 ![api-security](images/lab5-api-security.png)
-* Create a Governance Rule for API key to be provided in a header named "api_key"
+* Create a Governance Rule for API key to be provided in a header named "API-Key"
 ![api-gov-rule](images/lab5-gov-rule.png)
 * Save the changes of the API configuration
 * Activate your API on the data plane